fiona-p/crafting-design-system/README.md

 ## Frontend – Design System

-This project started as a take-home test, which I have continued to develop into a personal playground for building my own reusable components.
+This project started as a take-home test, which I will continue to develop into a personal playground for building my own reusable components and up-skilling in this area.

 The repository is built with **Vite** and uses: